island-is/handbook/docs/api-design-guide/methods.md

 Then there is a requirement to provide a functionality to be able to archive and unarchive a single message and a batch of messages.
-The archiving and unarchiving a single message is then provided by:
+The archiving and unarchiving of a single message is then provided by:

 ```
 POST   https://api.island.is/v1/messages/{messageId}/archives